tiagosiebler/kucoin-api/examples/Kucoin SPOT Examples NodeJS .md

 If you are here, it means you will be great addition to our [Node.js Traders](https://t.me/nodetraders) community on Telegram where we discuss trading ideas, provide support regarding SDKs and share valuable resources!

-[KuCoin Documentation](https://docs.kucoin.com/futures/#introduction) - official Kucoin API docs
+- [KuCoin Documentation](https://docs.kucoin.com/futures/#introduction) - official Kucoin API docs

-[Node.js & JavaScript SDK for Kucoin](https://github.com/tiagosiebler/kucoin-api) - Github repo of our SDK
+- [Node.js & JavaScript SDK for Kucoin](https://github.com/tiagosiebler/kucoin-api) - Github repo of our SDK

-[Full SPOT client](https://github.com/tiagosiebler/kucoin-api/blob/master/src/SpotClient.ts) - find all available methods in this file - in this example file are mentioned just most important methods
+Current file contains only certain most used examples.
+If you can't find what you need, you can search [SpotClient.ts](https://github.com/tiagosiebler/kucoin-api/blob/master/src/SpotClient.ts) - all of the endpoints and functions will be there!
+Otherwise, just ask in [Node.js Traders](https://t.me/nodetraders) Telegram group.

 Do you need help with Futures?
 Check out [Futures Quickstart guide](https://github.com/tiagosiebler/kucoin-api/blob/master/examples/Kucoin%20FUTURES%20Examples%20NodeJS.md)